 When you start looking at using small portable space heaters, you should consider trying to live in just one or two rooms of the home.
 If you have multiple living rooms, dens, and game rooms, try to select just one for everyone in the home to enjoy during these coldest months.
 All other rooms in the home should have shut doors to help prevent your furnace from overworking.

 Understanding the intricate functions of your furnace and the emergency heat setting can help to save you tons of money over the course of a cold winter.
 You should know just how your furnace works and when to turn on the emergency heat during this time.
-Classic Air Conditioning and Heating can help you with that whether you need a furnace repair or an air conditioning repair just give us a call.
+Classic Air Conditioning and Heating can help you with that whether you need a furnace repair or an air conditioning repair in Boerne just give us a call.
 Could you save money on your heating bills this winter with these handy tips?